Turnberry Hotel, Ayrshire

 Peter Drummond Architects is an architectural practice specialising in heritage and conservation work, focussing upon adaptive re-use and strategic redevelopment of vulnerable historic sites.
 We undertake projects in their own right and also provide expert consultancy advice for a wide range of both public and private sector bodies.
 Main work areas include conservation management plans, assessment of historic sites, conservation and redevelopment proposals, and negotiation with statutory authorities.
 A major aspect of this is also advising on sources of grant assistance.

-Working with Peter is a team with over 50 years of experience across the architectural and heritage sectors, including archaeological and archival specialist advice.
+Working with Peter is a team with over 50 years of experience across the construction sector, including archaeological and archival specialist advice.
+Associate Alastair Campbell brings an extensive background in private sector housing and commercial projects, focussing on our work for one-off houses and developer clients.

 Projects

-We regularly work with other practices on heritage-led projects and were part of the A-S:L team working on the £16m Shrewsbury Music Hall Project to develop a new museum for Shropshire and the £6m Bedwellty House and Park Project in Tredegar.
+We regularly work with other architects on heritage-led projects and were part of the A-S:L team working on the Shrewsbury Music Hall Project to develop a new museum for Shropshire and the Bedwellty House and Park Project in Tredegar.